myhdl/myhdl/doc/source/manual/reference.rst

 result type is an :class:`int` or a :class:`long`.
 For mixed-type bitwise operations, the result type is an :class:`intbv`.

+In addition, :class:`intbv` supports a number of sequence operators.
-In addition, :class:`intbv` objects support indexing and slicing operations:
+In particular, the :func:`len` function returns the object's bit width.
+Furthermore, :class:`intbv` objects support indexing and slicing operations:

 +-----------------+---------------------------------+--------+
 | Operation       | Result                          | Notes  |